 Being one of the front-runners in enacting comprehensive legislation regulating the issue of cryptocurrencies and the provision of crypto-related services, Malta quickly became recognised as one of the main crypto-friendly jurisdictions globally.
 This builds on Malta's already established presence as a strong player in the financial services industry, with a knowledgeable and experienced financial regulator.
+This position is expected to be solidified as the EU's Markets in Crypto-Assets Regulation (MiCA) will be fully in force by the end of 2024.
+Malta's experience in this sector will help ensure that Maltese licensees will undergo a seamless transition from the current Maltese cryptocurrencies framework to that under MiCA.

 Both the Maltese government and the Malta Financial Services Authority (MFSA) have sought to prioritise the fintech sector over the past years and this has attracted a plethora of licensees to the island.
-Indeed, despite its size, Malta has the third highest number of electronic money institutions (EMIs) in Europe.
+Indeed, despite its size, Malta is one of the EU Member States with the highest number of electronic money institutions (EMIs).

 Despite the economic impact of the COVID-19 pandemic, Malta's quick and strict response reaped its benefits and the Maltese economy recovered strongly.
-The pandemic has thus not hindered Malta's plans for growth as a jurisdiction and has not dampened interest in Malta as a jurisdiction of choice for prospective licensees and operators.
+The pandemic thus did not hinder Malta's plans for growth as a jurisdiction and did not dampen interest in Malta as a jurisdiction of choice for prospective licensees and operators.